bcwik9/openAI-database-query-chatbot/README.md

 - Some example queries to try:
   - Give me all the customer names who had orders created in 2022
   - Show the top 5 product names that are most commonly purchased
-  - What's the average amount of products in an order?
+  - What's the average number of unique products in an order?

 For example:
 Query to chatGPT (using the example tables above):